-We talked to Troy Fawkes of Delta Growth about digital marketing space and here is what he said about it.
+Troy Fawkes of Delta Growth tells us about digital marketing space and the effects of Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?